cataliniovita/shodanalyzer/README.md

 # Shodanalyzer
-Shodanalyzer is a tool which uses shodan.io platform to perform a passive scan for an IP address.
+Shodanalyzer is an OSINT tool which uses shodan.io platform to perform a passive scan for an IP address.

 ## Introduction
 Shodanalyzer was born with the intention of creating a simple passive scanner.
 You don't have to manually scan with nmap a desired IP address, because it could be interpreted as violated legislation.
 Using shodan.io, this tool simply brings to you the open ports, open services, web technologies of a possible web-page, general information such as ISP provider, location, country and domains and also checks for CVEs.